briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 And here they are on my macOS laptop:

-So you can see that support for Unicode varies a lot.
-What can you do if you need to use a particular language or set of symbols in, say, a blog post and you want to make sure that everyone can see them?
+So you can see that support for Unicode varies quite a bit.
+What can you do if you need to use a particular language or set of symbols in, say, a blog post and you want to make sure everyone can see them?
 You can take a screenshot and embed an image of the text you want to display, but then you lose the ability to do things like copy/paste and search for the text on the page.
-A better way to do it is to use a webfont with support for the characters you need.
+A better way to go is to use a webfont with support for the characters you need.

 Let's take the first character from above: